15r10nk/lazy-imports-lite/README.md

     print(bar._lazy_value())
 ```

-This transformation should be never visible to you (the original source location is preserved) but it is good to know if something does not work as expected.
+This transformation should be never visible to you (the source location is preserved) but it is good to know if something does not work as expected.

-You can view a preview of this transformation with `lazy-imports-lite preview <filename>`, if you want to know how your code would be changed.
+You can view a preview of this transformation with `lazy-imports-lite preview <filename>` if you want to know how your code would be changed.

 ## TODO

-- [ ] windows support
 - [ ] handle exec/eval
 - [ ] mutable `globals()`